-Robert Terry, PhD-Professor and Head
+Robert Terry, Jr., PhD-Professor and Head

-With its far-reaching impacts, the agricultural industry needs strong leaders.
-The ever-increasing intricacies of the agricultural industry make it all the more important to have employees in the industry who understand the technical aspects of agriculture as well as the human dimension.
-The Agricultural Leadership major provides an opportunity for students to prepare as generalists in agricultural sciences and natural resources while developing a strong understanding of leadership theory and its application.
-Agricultural Leadership graduates seek careers in extension, politics, governmental agencies, nonprofits, corporate agriculture, higher education and small business.
+The agriculture and natural resources industries need strong leaders.
+The everincreasing intricacies of the agricultural industry make it all the more important to have employees in the industry who understand the technical aspects of agriculture as well as the human dimension.
+The Agricultural Leadership major provides students the opportunity to prepare as generalists in agricultural sciences and natural resources while developing a strong understanding of leadership theory and its application.
+Agricultural Leadership graduates seek careers in extension, politics, governmental agencies, non-profits, corporate agriculture, higher education and small business.